Vienna Convention on Road Signs and Signals

-The Convention on Road Signs and Signals, commonly known as the Vienna Convention on Road Signs and Signals, is a multilateral treaty designed to increase road safety and aid international road traffic by standardising the signing system for road traffic (road signs, traffic lights and road markings) in use internationally.
+The Convention on Road Signs and Signals, commonly known as the Vienna Convention on Road Signs and Signals, is a multilateral treaty that establishes an international standard for signing systems for road traffic, such as road signs, traffic lights and road markings.

-This convention was agreed upon by the United Nations Economic and Social Council at its Conference on Road Traffic in Vienna 7 October to 8 November 1968, was concluded in Vienna on 8 November 1968, and entered into force on 6 June 1978.
-This conference also produced the Vienna Convention on Road Traffic, which complements this legislation by standardising international traffic laws.
+The Convention was agreed upon by the United Nations Economic and Social Council at its Conference on Road Traffic in Vienna, Austria from 7 October to 8 November 1968.
+Thirty-one countries signed the Convention on the final day of the conference, and it entered into force on 6 June 1978.
+This conference also produced the Vienna Convention on Road Traffic, which provides complementary standardising of international traffic laws.